timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-12-13
+# Objectives for Today 2025-12-14

 - Just Chatting as we Get started & warmed up.
-- Tim's First Ever Soldering Stream!!! 🪫🔌🔦
-- Gonna open up an electronics kit and learn to solder.
+- Submitting my own Make Fun Game stage 1 submission.
+- Playing the submitted entries.
+- Probably padding time until 9am...
+Maybe TurtleBrains::MakeString?
+- 9am: Do You Want To Make a Fun Game Stage 2: Adding Content & Polish
 - Things will probably break.
 It is how we learn.

 ## Events / Notices / Coming Soon